RiffleSystems/riffle-website/src/pages/essays/prelude.md

 ### Building a complex app?

 So far we've shown a very simple example, but how does this approach actually scale up to a more complex app?
 To answer this question, we've been using a version of Riffle to build a full-featured music manager application called MyTunes, which has richer UI for playlists, albums, artists, current play state, and more.
+Here's a preview of what it looks like currently:

 ![](/assets/blog/prelude/mytunes.png)